New Student Orientation

 All incoming freshmen and most transfer students are required to take the Math Placement Exam and a Foreign Language Placement Exam.
 You must take the online math and language exams before arriving to New Student Orientation.
 We currently provide testing in Chinese, French, German, Italian, Japanese, Latin, Hebrew, and Spanish.
 You may take more than one language exam, but cannot take the same one more than once.
 If the language you need to take is not offered, your advisor can provide information regarding the FLPE.

 Transfer students who have IU Bloomington credit for certain levels of classes may be exempt from one or both of the required exams.
-You’ll receive information about exemptions when you make your reservation for New Student Orientation.
 You will want to check your Transfer Credit Report prior to orientation to determine what IUB credits you have earned with your previous course work.
 You can find more information about IU's Credit Transfer Service on the IU Office of Admissions website.

 Certain departments offer placement exams to determine advanced placement or credit at IU Bloomington.

 The Chemistry Placement Exam is necessary for students in science majors who will be taking Chemistry courses as well as those in certain health professions programs.
 This is an online exam, available now, and must be taken before you can enroll in certain introductory chemistry courses.
 Learn more about the Chemistry Placement Exam here.

 If you have completed a one-year high school or college calculus course and plan to continue studying calculus at IU, consider taking this exam.
 Students who pass this exam can earn credit for Math M211.
 This exam is not offered in the spring.

 Consider taking this exam only if you have received excellent grades in two years of high school biology and plan to continue studying biology at IU.
 Students who pass this exam can earn credit for Biology B111 and/or B112.